dogeystamp/chess_inator/README.md

 By labelling the position with the real game outcome, the engine gets feedback on positions that are good and bad.

+Note for future engine devs: these networks have been trained with severely insufficient datasets;
+do not copy the training parameters from this project.

 <table>
 <thead>
     <tr>